 But she couldn’t give in to it.
 There was a closer call, even more insistent.
 It was near.
 She pushed herself away from the rail and turned to face it.

 A man walked across the bridge toward her, the hard soles of his snakeskin boots clicking on the cobblestones with each deliberate step.
 He looked human – handsome in a broad, hard-edged sort of way.
-His pupils, sideways and rectangular like a goat’s, were on the Unity clock tower above and behind Mercy.
+His pupils, sideways and rectangular like a goat’s, rested on the clock tower above and behind Mercy.

 “Beautiful, isn’t it?” he asked as he neared.
 There was no one beside the two of them on the bridge.
 He looked at Mercy and smiled, his teeth too many and too sharp.
-If Mercy’s heart still worked, the sight would have stopped it.
+If Mercy’s heart still beat, the sight would have stopped it.
 The man’s smile dropped as he took in the fading glow behind Mercy’s skin, and he cupped her cheeks between his hands.
 “Oh, I’ve left you alone for too long.
-You’re almost out.
+You’ve almost run out.
 Mercy, are you alright?
 Are you still with me?”

 Mercy shivered and covered his hands with her own.
 His hands, the only things keeping her tethered in this world.
 Instead of answering, she asked, “Why are we here, love?
 Why did we come to this awful place?”

 “Mercy,” he warned, voice low.
 She pouted.
 It made him lean down to kiss her forehead.
 “I know it’s awful, but I needed to see it, just once.
 I needed to see it before I could destroy it,” he explained, softly.
 He looked up at the clock tower again.
 “The Guardians’ pride and joy, their solution to everything.
 It meant so much to them.
 To him.”